 So, while your black 1940 Ford Coupe may look stock (the same as any other purchased from a dealership), it's backed by a souped-up engine so powerful it could give any revenuer a run for the money.
 And so could you, now that you've spent years honing your skills on some of America's most challenging roadways.

 As you speed through the Appalachian foothills under the cover of nightfall, navigating switchback turns and avoiding wildlife that's wandered onto the tree-lined roads, you can't help but smile.
 Instead of a stock V-8 under the hood, your car has the most powerful V-8 available at the time — an ambulance engine.
 Even at breakneck speeds, the car's tight suspension keeps your load of flammable liquid stable.
 And you know these roads like the back of your hand, so much so that you could turn off the car's headlamps and still get to your destination [source: AutoFoundry].

 In fact, you've even raced some of your fellow bootleggers on these treacherous paths, vying to see who can drive away with bragging rights.
 You all share the same competitive drive, one that's fueled by the souped-up vehicles that could show off your abilities.
 From races on public highways to dirt tracks carved into pastures, stock car racing began to take shape.
 Born of moonshine runners, it would eventually grow into one of today's most popular racing circuits: NASCAR.

-Now, with millions of fans (in 2013, televised NASCAR races drew an average of 5.8 million viewers per race), NASCAR is an integral part of American motorsports -- moonshine not required [source: Margolis].
+Now, with millions of fans (in 2016, the Daytona 500 had an average TV viewership of 11.4 million viewers), NASCAR is an integral part of American motorsports — moonshine not required [source: Statista].